Digging the Pit Of Success for TPC-DS

 The harness is just the prompt, the toolset, and the lifecycle loop.
 Ours had to do three things:

 - Expose the minimal sufficient set of tools.
 Every extra tool is another way for the agent to branch.
-If a problem can be solved multiple ways, the agent will try multiple ways over multiple iterations, and your optimization signal inherits that noise.
-We focused on one golden path with tight iterative loops over the minimal toolset (pruned over time as we proved) that less tools didn't hurt performance.
+If a problem can be solved multiple ways, the agent will try multiple ways over multiple iterations, and your optimization signal is volatile as a result.
+We focused on one golden path with tight iterative loops over the minimal toolset (pruned over time as we proved that less tools didn't hurt performance).
+Less is more, listen to Marie Kondo.

 - Protect the agent.
 Avoid context overload and huge text dumps, filter out irrelevant info, and handle retries and backoff so the agent never has to.